michaelcpuckett/sw-app-router/README.md

 Styles can be edited directly in `dist/styles.css`.

 ## Production Builds

+Use `npm run build` to generate a production build.

 Update `dist/cache.json` with an incremented version number with each update.
 By incrementing the version number, you ensure that the browser fetches the latest